My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 All we are is dust in the wind

-Imagine the conveyor belt is 100 feet long, and each foot represents one year of human life.
+Imagine the conveyor belt is 100 feet long, with each foot representing one year of human life.

-In our analogy, some products will fall off before the 100-foot distance ends.
-Each of these dropped products represents early human death from any one of the following causes:
+In our analogy, some products will fall off before reaching the end of the 100-foot journey.
+These fallen products symbolize early human death due to various causes, such as:

 - Disease